tigerwill90/muth/README.md

-# MuxMut - A lock free http.Handler hot updater
+# MutMux - A lock free http.Handler hot updater

 Note that this not make the underlying http.Handler implementation thread safe!